MrMarysville/printavochat/memory-bank/activeContext.md

 - **Error Boundary:** Enhanced error boundary component with API-specific error handling, retry functionality, and detailed error information.
 - **Skeleton Loaders:** Implemented skeleton loaders for improved loading states throughout the application, with specialized components for orders, charts, and dashboards.
 - **Global Search:** Added global search functionality with support for searching orders and customers, with visual ID prioritization and intelligent relevance sorting.
-- **SanMar Integration:** The `sanmar-mcp-server` is now installed, configured, and running, providing access to SanMar API tools directly within Cline.
+- **SanMar Integration:** The `sanmar-mcp-server` is installed, configured, and running.
+- **Printavo MCP Server:** The `printavo-graphql-mcp-server` is installed and configured.
+Core read tools and `update_status` are implemented, along with code for list tools.
+However, verification is blocked due to the server update issue.
+Documentation created and updated.

 **Active Decisions and Considerations:**